• Skip to primary navigation

 See the recipe card for quantities.

-• Fresh basil - add 2 tablespoons of basil vegan pesto.
+• Fresh basil - add 2 tablespoons of vegan lemon basil pesto or our vegan arugula pesto.

-• Tomato sauce - use homemade marinara sauce leftovers, canned tomatoes, or fresh chopped tomatoes.
-You will have to cook the pasta sauce with ricotta cheese for longer until the tomatoes burst and wait for the sauce to thicken.
+• Tomato sauce—See how to make homemade marinara sauce.
+You can also use blended canned tomatoes or fresh chopped tomatoes.
+Cook the pasta sauce with ricotta cheese until the tomatoes burst and wait for the sauce to thicken.

-• Pasta - we use campanelle pasta because we love how the eggplant sauce folds into all its creases, but fusilli, penne, or any other short pasta are great options.
-Use gluten-free pasta if you have gluten intolerance.
+• Pasta—We use campanelle pasta because we love how the eggplant sauce folds into all its creases, but fusilli, penne, or any other short pasta are great options.
+If you have a gluten intolerance, use gluten-free pasta.

 🍽 Equipment